voioo/iac-pulumi-seminar/pages/section-1.md

 Key message: Infrastructure complexity follows system complexity - this is why we need better tools and practices.

-Question to ask: "What stage are your current projects at?"
+Question to ask: "What architectures have you seen and worked with?"
 -->
 ---
 layout: center
+hideInToc: true
 ---

 # The Pets vs Cattle Revolution